The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Period.

 You can write your review in the message box, or—preferably—send it by email to [email protected] (a more official channel is coming soon).

 I've set this site as invite-only.

-That’s because I want to maintain control over who has access.I respond to all questions and help requests, so this ensures that whoever’s here is, as they say, good people.So if you're here… it means you are good people.
-Which also means you know good people—people stuck in the same rut, who want to live a better, more meaningful life, and who would most definitely appreciate (and apply) the help.
+That's because I want to control who has access.I respond to all questions and help requests, so this helps ensure that whoever's here is, as they say, good people.
+And if you're here, it means you are good people—which means you know good people.
+People stuck in the same cycle, who want to live a better, more meaningful life, and who'd be receptive to a different approach.

 ✌️

-Review: [email protected]Share: dmscrll.com/?invite=alumniPatron: Stripe checkout
+Review: [email protected]Share: techsober.me/?invite=alumniSubcribe: Stripe link

 JUST THE ARTICLES

-• Permanent access to the book
+Permanent access to the book

-• Direct support from Simon
+Direct support from Simon

-• Go Deeper article series
+Go Deeper article series

-• Private WhatsApp group
+Private WhatsApp group

-• Ongoing support of the mission
+Ongoing support of the mission

 Your code's no good.Try again, or else click here to request access.If you think there's an error, please email me: simon @ simond.me